 Most personal injury lawsuits filed annually are the result of a motor vehicle collision.
 Common causes for automobile accidents include impaired drivers, inattentive drivers, hazardous road conditions, and automobile defects.
 Injuries resulting from a car crash can range from the very minor to the severely disabling.
 Individuals hurt in a crash may be entitled to receive monetary damages for medical bills, disability, suffering, pain, lost income, loss of enjoyment of life, and wrongful death.
 Recovering from an auto accident can be a highly stressful time.
 A knowledgeable personal injury attorney can help.

-If you were injured by a drunk or impaired driver, it is important to consult with an experienced Contact the Law Offices of J. Price McNamara as soon as possible after the accident.
+If you were injured by a drunk or impaired driver, it is important to consult with an experienced Contact J. Price McNamara ERISA Insurance Claim Attorney as soon as possible after the accident.
 Experienced personal injury attorney J. Price McNamara assists clients across Louisiana including New Orleans, Baton Rouge, Mandeville, Lafayette, and Metairie.
 Contact J. Price McNamara for a free comprehensive case analysis through his website or call him at (866) 248-0580.